rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 * `xfail-fast` - Don't run as part of check-fast, a special win32 test runner (some tests don't work with it)
 * `xfail-pretty` - Test is doesn't pretty-print correcty

-There are five directories
+There are five directories containing compile tests, living in the src/tests directory:

 * run-pass - Tests that are expected to compile and run successfully.
-They live in src/test/run-pass and their build target is `check-stage[N]-rpass`.
+Also used for pretty-print testing.
 * run-fail - Tests that are expected compile but fail when run.
-They live in src/test/run-fail and their build target is `check-stage[N]-rfail`.
-These tests must include at least one 'error-pattern' directive.
+Also used for pretty-print testing.
-* compile-fail - Tests that are expected not to compile.
-They live in src/test/compile-fail and their build target is `check-stage[N]-cfail`.
-These tests must include at least one 'error-pattern' directive.
+* compile-fail - Tests that are expected not to compile
-* bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully.
-They live in src/test/bench and their build target is `check-stage[N]-bench`.
+* bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully

-The test runner for these tests is at src/test/compiletest and is compiled to test/compiletest.stage[N].
+And finally, build targets:

+* check-stage[N]-rpass - The tests in the run-pass directory, in run-pass mode
+* check-stage[N]-rfail - The tests in the run-fail-directory, in run-fail mode
+* check-stage[N]-cfail - The tests in the compile-fail directory, in compile-fail mode
+* check-stage[N]-bench - The tests in the bench directory, in run-pass mode
+* check-stage[N]-pretty - All the pretty-print tests
+* check-stage[N]-pretty-rpass - The tests in the run-pass directory, in pretty mode
+* check-stage[N]-pretty-rfail - The tests in the run-fail directory, in pretty mode
+* check-stage[N]-pretty-pretty - The tests in the pretty directory, in pretty mode

 ### Recipes